ACV vs. RCV in Homeowners Insurance: Your 2026 Guide

 High-Risk Properties

-Homeowners who cannot obtain coverage in the standard market and must turn to FAIR Plans or surplus lines carriers are particularly likely to encounter ACV-only options.
-If you're looking for cheap homeowners insurance in a high-risk area, be aware that lower-cost policies in these markets often default to ACV coverage.
+Homeowners who cannot obtain coverage in the standard market and must turn to FAIR Plans or surplus lines carriers are likely to encounter ACV-only options.
+If you're looking for cheap homeowners insurance in a high-risk area, lower-cost policies in these markets often default to ACV coverage.

 Policy Restrictions and Endorsements

-Even on policies that use RCV as the default for dwelling coverage, personal property may still be covered on an ACV basis unless you add an RCV endorsement, which comes with an additional premium.
-Some insurers apply ACV to specific components through a cosmetic damage exclusion or an age-based roof endorsement, which limits coverage on items that show wear but are still functional.
+Even on policies that use RCV as the default for dwelling coverage, personal property may still be covered on an ACV basis.
+Adding an RCV endorsement changes this, though it comes with an additional premium.
+Some insurers apply ACV to specific components through a cosmetic damage exclusion or an age-based roof endorsement.
+Items that show wear but still work usually fall under this restriction.

 ACV vs. RCV: Bottom Line

-To know which applies to your home, review your declarations page and confirm whether your policy uses ACV or RCV for both the dwelling and personal property.
-If your policy defaults to ACV, ask your insurer about upgrading to RCV through an endorsement.
+To find out which method your policy uses, see your declarations page for the valuation on both the dwelling and personal property.
+If your policy defaults to ACV, ask your insurer about adding an RCV endorsement.

 Compare Insurance Rates